Mercedes SL review

 In short, running costs can be expected to be high and tax bills will also sting.
 However, it's no more expensive than a BMW 6 Series and buyers in this market will be prepared for some hefty bills.

-Unsurprisingly, the SL sits in insurance group 50 because of its price and performance.
+Unsurprisingly, all SL models sit in insurance group 50 because of their price and performance – even the entry-level SL 400 commands top dollar.
 Again though, if you're buying a car in this sector of the market, that's to be expected.

 Interior, design and technology

 The sixth-generation Mercedes SL has quite a bit to live up to.
-Over the years the SL design has been evolved rather than reinvented, and the body has been smoothed out compared to the previous model, which highlights a desire to stay true to the original.
-A long bonnet and small cabin cries out traditional roadster and it looks far more menacing than it did before the latest facelift.
+Over the years the SL design has evolved rather than been reinvented, and the 2016 version features a smoother design that stays true to the original.
+A long bonnet and small cabin mimics the traditional roadster and it looks far more menacing than it did before the latest facelift.

 There’s a far more aggressive front end on the latest car with more defined front and rear bumpers along with new alloy wheel designs.
 The Mercedes-AMG models also feature unique 'Bi-turbo' badges on the flanks.